The Truth About...Cellulite

-First off, cellulite is NOT an accumulation of toxins that can be removed by “detox” procedures
+First off, cellulite is not an accumulation of toxins that can be removed by “detox” procedures.

 Cellulite is fat.

 I like to compare cellulite to your sofa or chair pillows.
 You know, the ones with buttons on them.
-On your sofa or chair, the little puffy parts between the buttons help keep the pillow fully and lookin’ good.
+On your sofa or chair, the little puffy parts between the buttons help keep the pillow fully and looking good.
 On your thighs or butt, however, the same effect doesn’t look quite as good.

 What can you do about this?

 First, cellulite can be hereditary, and although you may be fairly thin, you might still have cellulite.
 Second, don’t despair!
 There are things you can do to combat or diminish the sofa cushion look.

 - Lose fat (not just weight but actual fat).
 The less fat you have, the smoother your problem areas appear (like less “banding” and less poof-ing between the bands).

 - Exercise and add muscle.
 You can also “even out the area” by adding muscle (while losing the fat).
 Muscle gives you a nice shape, too, which is especially helpful if you have lost lots of weight.
 Sometimes cellulite looks worse after weight loss because the skin sags.
 Filling the area with muscle gives the skin a nice lift.
 Don’t be afraid to lift heavy.
 Lean muscular legs are better than thinner cellulite legs.
 Deep squats, anyone?